dalesgit/dalesgit.github.io/test.md

 -   clear examples in Scripture where book titles were applied to collections of material by various authors.
 -   For example, the book of Jeremiah contains narrative sections describing from a third person perspective actions that Jeremiah took (ch.
 37-44).
--   There are references within the book to Jeremiah’s scribe, Baruch, writing for Jeremiah (36:4-8).
+-   There are references within the book to Jeremiahs scribe, Baruch, writing for Jeremiah (36:4-8).

 Note:
   For example, Isaiah 36-39 is largely duplicated in 2 Kings 18:13-20:19.
 Also, Isaiah 2:2-4 is repeated in Micah 4:1-3. (thus authorship is not a great concern for biblical text